Academia that prioritizes a western stamp of approval does social work a disservice.

 While giving background on Ryerson, the professor inferred that even though Ryerson did terrible things, the “good things” he did shouldn’t be dismissed.

-While the professor spoke about Ryerson and residential schools, an Indigenous student sitting in the front row raised her hand.
-She started to describe the negative impacts of the residential school system on Indigenous Peoples, but the professor’s tone was dismissive in their response, trying to keep the conversation focused on politics.
+While the professor spoke about Ryerson and residential schools, an Indigenous student sitting in the front row raised his hand.
+He started to describe the negative impacts of the residential school system on Indigenous Peoples, but the professor’s tone was dismissive in their response, trying to keep the conversation focused on politics.
 Chapman could tell some students were upset—faces were angry and she overheard some students saying things like, “I can’t believe he said that” and “that was so inappropriate of him to say.”

 The Indigenous student was the first to walk out.
 Other students in the class followed suit.
 The professor, without addressing the students who walked out, called for a break.
 About half the students were missing when class resumed.